lqkhoo/rf-calculator/README.md

 6. Then just navigate your browser to index.html, or hit F5 from Visual Studio Code.
 7. Python 3.4+ is required to run the script that transforms tsv data into DATA.ts.

+# Dev notes
 We use knockout.js because it constructs the computation graph automatically.
-We just have to declaratively specify the computed observables.
+This project is extremely heavy on bindings (easily in the thousands), so doing this eliminates a major source of bugs.

+Browserify combines javascript files, so some of the libraries have already been combined into our output.
+Instead of including the source files twice, which can cause issues (knockout especially), we expose the libraries via the window in App.ts, and then include their dependencies after our script.

+Likewise, our sass file imports Bootstrap's sass file to modify their parameters, so we don't need to include Bootstrap's css in the html head.

 # Credits
 Art assets are from Blazagon's data dump, who is part of Reddit's RF5 reverse-engineering group.